Cyberdog

-Cyberdog was an OpenDoc-based Internet suite of applications, developed by Apple Computer for the Mac OS line of operating systems.
+Cyberdog is a discontinued OpenDoc-based Internet suite of applications, developed by Apple Computer for the Mac OS line of operating systems.
 It was introduced as a beta in February 1996 and abandoned in March 1997.
 The last version, Cyberdog 2.0, was released on April 28, 1997.
 It worked with later versions of System 7 as well as the Mac OS 8 and Mac OS 9 operating systems.

 Cyberdog derived its name from a cartoon in The New Yorker captioned "On the Internet, nobody knows you're a dog."